 Semiconductors power all our tech devices.
 Companies like TSMC, Samsung, and UMC produce them.
 Most of this production occurs in South Korea and Taiwan.

 The industry has growing geopolitical importance.
 Yet, its environmental cost is often overlooked.
-Semiconductor production uses immense energy.
-It also requires vast amounts of water.
+Semiconductor production uses immense energy and requires vast amounts of water.
 High-purity materials are essential.
 Their extraction is costly and harms the environment.

 A tool that compensates for insufficient data